 This is a really difficult question to answer because there is no definitive time period.
 The length of time your skin purges can depend on a number of things, including how many clogged pores you have to begin with and the strength of the product you started using.

 If you’re using a prescription-strength medication, skin purging can sometimes last longer than two to six weeks, especially if your breakouts were severe.
-In fact, a lot of dermatologists like to wait three months before even scheduling an appointment with a patient after they have prescribed medication.
-If you’re using a prescription medication, it’s important to follow the provider’s instructions and talk to them about what to expect in terms of skin purging.
+In fact, a lot of dermatologists like to wait three months before even scheduling an appointment with a patient after they’ve been prescribed medication.
+Regardless, it’s important to follow the provider’s instructions and talk to them about what to expect in terms of skin purging.
 If the skin purging doesn’t improve, they can help you make adjustments (whether that means a stronger prescription or switching to a different medication altogether).

 What Kind of Skincare Ingredients Can Cause Purging?